IMOS-AnimalTracking/remora/README.md

 ![](vignettes/images/env_extract/env_extract_plot6.png)

 ## Overview
-re**mo**ra is a R package enabling the integration of animal acoustic telemetry data with oceanographic observations collected by ocean observing programs.
+**remora** is a R package enabling the integration of animal acoustic telemetry data with oceanographic observations collected by ocean observing programs.
 It includes functions for:
 - Performing robust quality-control of acoustic telemetry data as described in [Hoenner et al. 2018](https://doi.org/10.1038/sdata.2017.206)
 - Identifying available satellite-derived and sub-surface *in situ* oceanographic datasets coincident and collocated with the animal movement data, based on regional Ocean Observing Systems
 - Extracting and appending these environmental data to animal movement data
 - Interactively exploring animal movements in space and time

-Whilst the functions in re**mo**ra were primarily developed to work with acoustic telemetry data, the oceanographic data extraction and integration functionalities will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).
+Whilst the functions in **remora** were primarily developed to work with acoustic telemetry data, the oceanographic data extraction and integration functionalities will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).

 ## Installation
-re**mo**ra requires R version > 3.5
+**remora** requires R version > 3.5

-You will need the remotes package to install re**mo**ra:
+You will need the remotes package to install **remora**:

 ```r
 install.packages("remotes")
 library("remotes")
 ```
-The latest stable version of re**mo**ra can be installed from GitHub:
+The latest stable version of **remora** can be installed from GitHub:

 ```r
 remotes::install_github('IMOS-AnimalTracking/remora')
 ```

 ## Key functionalities
-A set of functions within the re**mo**ra workflow allow users to run each of the below functionalities independently, as required.
+A set of functions within the **remora** workflow allow users to run each of the below functionalities independently, as required.

 LINK TO WORKFLOW DIAGRAM HERE